analuciarojas/MVC-Tech-Blog/README.md

 ## Description

-This project consisted on creating a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
-This application follows the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
-This application will be deployed on Heroku.
+This project consisted on creating an a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
+This project follows the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.This application will be deployed on Heroku.

 ## Table of Contents